kegsmr/domino/README.md

 # Domino

-An experimental Python web framework built on flask.
+An experimental Python web framework built on Flask.
 It currently resembles a glorified HTML/CSS generator, but more features are planned.

+**This project is a work-in-progess!
+Not all features work yet.**